Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 How Rehab Can Help with Recovery from Ketamine and Alcohol Addiction

 Overcoming addiction to ketamine and alcohol is not something most people can do on their own.
-Because of the physical, psychological, and emotional dependencies that these substances create, professional rehabilitation is vital to ensure safe withdrawal and long-term recovery.
+Because of the physical, psychological, and emotional dependencies that these substances create, professional drug rehab is vital to ensure safe withdrawal and long-term recovery.

 1. Medical Detoxification